 Does our business need to comply?

-European data protection laws require that you abide by six key principles.
+EU and UK data protection laws require that you abide by six key principles.
 The principles require that personal data is:

 - processed lawfully, fairly and in a transparent manner;